EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-oauthaction/authentication-oauthaction.md

 The following requirement applies only to the NetScaler CLI:
 If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authentication action" or 'my authentication action').

+<b>OAuthType</b>
+Type of the OAuth implementation.
+Default value is generic implementation that is applicable for most deployments.
+Possible values: GENERIC, INTUNE
+Default value: GENERIC

 <b>authorizationEndpoint</b>
 Authorization endpoint/url to which unauthenticated user will be redirected.
 Netscaler appliance redirects user to this endpoint by adding query parameters including clientid.
+If this parameter not specified then as default value we take Token Endpoint/URL value.
+Please note that Authorization Endpoint or Token Endpoint is mandatory for oauthAction

 <b>tokenEndpoint</b>
 URL to which OAuth token will be posted to verify its authenticity.
 User obtains this token from Authorization server upon successful authentication.
 Netscaler appliance will validate presented token by posting it to the URL configured